Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/shipping-software.md

 prevent code from being built or released that doesn't adhere to the requirements or pass tests, just in case the software engineer didn't run the tests / security analysis locally.

-Personally, I do NOT encourage any of the _Release_ process to be shifted left into the Build process.
+Personally, I do NOT encourage any of the Release process to be shifted left into the Build process.
 Decoupling the Build and Release process is a valuable boundary for semantics, security and to allow the two processes to be refined individually for their unique purposes.
 By shifting Release activities into the Build process, we blur the line between Build and Release, couple the two processes together and run the risk of opening security issues into the shipping process (e.g. allowing unapproved artifacts be deployed to production).
+That being said, as the software engineering sector matures we may identify aspects of the Release process that could actually be made as part of the Build process - whilst I think this unlikely, we should be open to this possibility and change as needed.

 ## Non-production environments